 Chaotic Neutral characters do what is most likely to ensure their freedom, protect their free will and get them the outcome they want.
-That might be a Good action like helping someone out, or an Evil action like lying to someone.
-However, a Chaotic Good character is more likely to take a Good action than an Evil one because it usually results in a better outcome and an easy time of it for them.
+That might be a Good action like helping someone, or an Evil action like misleading someone.
+However, a Chaotic Good character is more likely to take a Good action than an Evil one because it usually results in a better outcome and an easier time of it for them.

-Because Chaotic Neutral characters do what’s best for themselves they can be incredibly frustrating allies to have in a D&D group.
-For example, they might cause a bar fight just for the fun of it and leave the rest of you to sort it out.
-They might take all the loot for themselves and refuse to share it.
-Even worse, if they aren’t particularly loyal to anyone in the party and a combat encounter is going badly, they might just run away and leave everyone!
+Because Chaotic Neutral characters do what’s best for themselves they can be incredibly frustrating allies to have in a D&D group!
+For example, they might take all the loot for themselves and refuse to share it.
+Even worse, if they aren’t particularly loyal to anyone in the party and an encounter is going badly, they might just run away and leave everyone!

 Some Dungeon Masters won’t allow players to have a combination of Good and Evil characters in a party.
-In that case, Chaotic Neutral is the closest alignment you can get to an Evil character.
+In that case, Chaotic Neutral is an interesting alternative if you wanted to play an Evil character.

 Chaotic Neutral character examples